vic-ma/howtodismantle.github.io/_posts/2025-08-08-Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.md

 Finally, we add two more steps to the data flow:
 1. Remove the unused columns.
-2. Rename the remaining columns to be more readable.
+2. Rename the remaining columns to make them more readable.

 ![image](/assets/2025-08-08/060.png)